MidnightandShadow/personal-password-manager/README.md

 ---

 ## Background
-Personal Password Manager is a completely client-side password manager made using Python.
+Personal Password Manager is a serverless password manager made using Python.
 All the information you enter lives in a database file within the application installed on your device.
 It uses [argon](https://argon2-cffi.readthedocs.io/en/stable/argon2.html) to hash your manager password and 256-bit AES-GCM to encrypt your account passwords.
 Below are instructions